FUNDRAISING FOR THE GIRL CHILD

 Thank you to the amazing youth leaders from 40+ countries that attended our Women’s Economic Empowerment Webinar and our Women's Rights in the Face of Cultural Relativism Webinar with UN Executives, UN Officers, and Award-Winning Organization Presidents as interactive speakers!
 We had more than 2000 youth registered for these two recent webinars.
 We loved our audience’s amazing engagement and posts on Linkedin discussing what they learned at our Webinars, recalling their experiences.

-Fundraising for the Girl Child applies social entrepreneurship to elevate, educate, and empower underprivileged girls and women in business/economics as we fight the educational and economic gender gap.
+Fundraising for the Girl Child applies social entrepreneurship to elevate, educate, and empower girls and we fight the educational and economic gender gap.
 We are based in Dhahran, Saudi Arabia, but we span across thirty global chapters.
-Fundraising for the Girl Child finances the education & bicycle school transportation of underprivileged rural girls in the remote villages of India and Saudi Arabia as well as in the different home countries of our members.
-Our chapters also enable girls from slums and orphanages to discover their intellectual passions by giving them free classes in a variety of subjects they do not have exposure to.
-We also host various events, conferences, and webinars impacting tens of thousands of young women, particularly those interested in the economic empowerment of women.
+Fundraising for the Girl Child finances the education & bicycle school transportation of underprivileged rural girls in the remote villages of India as well as in the different home countries of our members.
+Our chapters also enable girls from underprivileged backgrounds to discover their intellectual passions by giving them free classes in a variety of subjects they do not have exposure to.
+We also host various events, conferences, and webinars impacting tens of thousands of young women and girls, particularly those interested in the economic and political empowerment of women.
 We perform such projects and education funding through our numerous initiatives including but not limited to our global group tutoring services and by publishing and marketing Hiya's Stress Relieving Mandala Designs book.
-We are so thankful to help our fellow women realize their limitless potential and ability.
+We are so thankful!